-Note: The NCL does not endorse any of the suppliers listed below; their inclusion is for informational purposes only.
+Note: The NCL does not endorse any of the suppliers listed below; these reagents were used in the development of the protocol and their inclusion is for informational purposes only.
 Equivalent supplies from alternate vendors can be substituted.
+Please note that suppliers may undergo a name change due to a variety of factors.
+Brands and part numbers typically remain consistent but may also change over time.